I. Reliability Fundamentals (29 questions)

 4. Probability functions

-- Compare and contrast various probability functions (e.g., cumulative distribution functions (CDFs), probability density functions (PDFs), and hazard functions), and recognize their application in various situations.
-(Apply)
+- Assess various probability functions (e.g., cumulative distribution functions [CDFs], probability density functions [PDFs], and hazard functions) and recognize their application in various situations.
+(Evaluate)

 5. Sampling plans for statistics and reliability testing

-- Use various theories, tables, and formulas to determine appropriate sample sizes or testing time for statistical and reliability testing.
+- Use various theories, tables, and formulas to determine appropriate sample sizes or testing time needed for statistical and reliability testing.
+Incorporate representative and randomized sampling techniques.
 (Apply)

-6. Statistical process control (SPC) and process capability studies (Cp, Cpk)
+6. Statistical process control (SPC) and capability studies (Cp, Cpk, P, and Ppk).

 7. Confidence and tolerance intervals

-- Compute confidence intervals and tolerance intervals, draw conclusions from the results, and describe how point estimates are used to determine the interval.
+- Compute confidence intervals and tolerance intervals to analyze reliability with chosen confidence.
+Assess the use of confidence and tolerance intervals for reliability analysis using Weibull, normal, and lognormal distributions.
+Describe how point estimates are used to determine the interval.
 (Evaluate)

 |